HaoPeiwen/Sniffer/README.md

 ### Tracing TCP Stream

-Reassembly TCP stream files and open it (as named `nxm`).
+You can reassemble TCP stream packets and open it which is generated as file `nxm` automacitally in the current path.

 Let's capture a FTP transfer file:

 ![](https://raw.githubusercontent.com/HaoPeiwen/Sniffer/master/demo4.png)
 ![](https://raw.githubusercontent.com/HaoPeiwen/Sniffer/master/demo5.png)

 ### Formatted Display

-Telnet *bbs.sjtu.edu.cn* as example, after tracing TCP stream, we can get <ASCII> code and formatted display as you can see:
+Telnet *bbs.sjtu.edu.cn* as example, after tracing TCP stream, we got <ASCII> code and formatted display as you can see:

 ![](https://raw.githubusercontent.com/HaoPeiwen/Sniffer/master/demo3.gif)

 ### Saving Capture Log
-Click *保存* to save `*.pcap` file
+Click "保存" to save a file named `*.pcap` whereby you make further analysis through [*Wireshark*](https://www.wireshark.org/).

-## To be continue...
+## To be continue
+Want to see something else added?
+[Open an issue.](https://github.com/HaoPeiwen/Sniffer/issues/new)